 The Inca-Caranqui Water Temple of Ecuador: A display of wealth and skillful hydraulic engineering

 Water, essence of life and natural force sacred to the ancient Inca, was harnessed and controlled in a large man-made water temple in the late 15 th century.
 The pool, featuring finely carved and polished fitted stones, high walls, and weaving canals, would have been an impressive sight.
-Researchers now believe this marvel of hydraulic engineering in Ecuador is thought to have been built by Inca titans Huayna Capac or Atahualpa in a show of power after they had conquered the local Caranqui people.
+Researchers now believe this marvel of hydraulic engineering in Ecuador to have been built by Inca titans Huayna Capac or Atahualpa in a show of power after they had conquered the local Caranqui people.

 According to the publication Archaeology, the site was known as an historic area by locals, and excavations in 2006 revealed a large ceremonial pool stretching approximately 33 feet by 55 feet.
 It was uncovered four to five feet below ground level, and had three-foot-high walls around it.
 Both the walls and floor of the pool were composed of precisely cut and well-fitted stone.